Holistic Physiotherapy

 * Note that this is an introductory rate which will change once I achieve full Yoga Therapist certification

-For a limited time, I am offering a special package for musicians of 5 yoga therapy sessions for $200 (the equivalent of 1 free session).
+For a limited time, I am offering a special package for performing artists of 5 yoga therapy sessions for $200 (the equivalent of 1 free session).

 Note that sessions must be used before September 1st, 2025.